shwetanaren/shwetanaren/README.md

 ### Hi there 👋 I’m Shweta

 🔒 Currently a Full‑Stack Cybersecurity Trainee at **Cyberella (NL)** — specializing in DevSecOps, GRC, and Application Security
-💼 Former Big‑4 consultant focused on Governance, Risk & Compliance and forensic investigations
+💼 Former Big‑4 consultant focused on Governance, Risk & Compliance (GRC) engagements and forensic investigations
 🐍 Hands‑on with Python for Data Science, automation, and security scripting
 ⚛️ Building modern JAMstack web apps (React, Next.js), Webflow, Framer and deploying on AWS
 🤖 Passionate about the ethical use of Generative AI and human‑centered design